rust-secure-code/cargo-auditable/README.md

 It is also interoperable with existing tooling that consumes Cargo.lock via the [JSON-to-TOML convertor](auditable-serde/examples/json-to-toml.rs).
 However, we recommend supporting the format natively; the format is designed to be [very easy to parse](PARSING.md), even if your language does not have a library for that yet.

-### What is the data format, exactly?

-The data format is described by the JSON schema [here](cargo-auditable.schema.json).
-The JSON is Zlib-compressed and placed in a linker section named `.dep-v0`.
-That's it.
-You can find more info about parsing it [here](PARSING.md).

 ### Can I read this data using a tool written in a different language?

 Yes.
 The data format is designed for interoperability with alternative implementations.
 In fact, parsing it only takes [5 lines of Python](PARSING.md).
 See [here](PARSING.md) for documentation on parsing the data.

+### What is the data format, exactly?

+The data format is described by the JSON schema [here](cargo-auditable.schema.json).
+The JSON is Zlib-compressed and placed in a linker section named `.dep-v0`.
+You can find more info about parsing it [here](PARSING.md).

 ### What about embedded platforms?